ShawaizSarfraz117/MCW-Practice-Management-Software/packages/database/prisma/schema_notes.md

       b.
 A corresponding single-member `ClientGroup` of type 'individual' is created, linking to the new `Client`.
 The `ClientGroup.name` can be derived from the client's name.
       c.
 The `AppointmentRequest.client_id` is updated to link to the new `Client`.
       d.
 (If applicable) A `ClientProfile` may be partially populated.
-      e. **Automated Intake Assignment:** Based on practice configuration (e.g., linked to the `PracticeService.id` of the requested service or client type), relevant 'INTAKE_QUESTIONNAIRE' `SurveyTemplate`(s) are automatically assigned to the new `Client`.
-This may involve creating a `ClientGroupFile` representing the "Intake Packet" and a `ClientFiles` record for the `Client` with `status = 'ACTION_PENDING'`, linking to the `SurveyAnswers` to be completed.
+      e. **Automated Intake Assignment:** Based on practice configuration (e.g., rules linking `PracticeService.id` from the `AppointmentRequest` to specific 'INTAKE_QUESTIONNAIRE' `SurveyTemplate`(s)), relevant surveys are assigned.
+This creates `SurveyAnswers` records (initially empty) linked to the `Client`.
-      f. **Portal Invitation:** Staff should then initiate a client portal invitation, typically via the client's primary email address.
+      f. **Portal Invitation:** After initial review and Client creation, staff initiate a client portal invitation to the client's primary verified email.
+This is a distinct step from the appointment request itself.
 (See Section 4.5 Client Portal Lifecycle Management).
   5. If the request is for an existing client, it's linked to their `Client.id` and primary `ClientGroup.id`.
   6. Client activates portal, verifies contact methods, and completes assigned intake surveys.
   7. Staff reviews completed intake forms (`SurveyAnswers` via `ClientFiles`) before the first `Appointment`.